freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 # Reinforcement Learning

 !!!
 Note "Installation size"
-    Reinforcement learning dependencies include large packages such as `torch`, which should be explicitly requested during `./setup.sh -i` by answering "y" to the question "Do you also want dependencies for freqai-rl (~700mb additional space required) [y/N]?"
-Users who prefer docker should ensure they use the docker image appended with `_freqaiRL`.
+    Reinforcement learning dependencies include large packages such as `torch`, which should be explicitly requested during `./setup.sh -i` by answering "y" to the question "Do you also want dependencies for freqai-rl (~700mb additional space required) [y/N]?".
+    Users who prefer docker should ensure they use the docker image appended with `_freqairl`.

 ## Background and terminology